How to Plan a Successful Book Launch in 6 Easy Steps

 Another surefire way to reach new readers?
 Leverage the three main advertising platforms that have proven successful for authors selling their books:

-Facebook is a great tool for advertisers for the same reason you may feel skeptical about it as a user: data.
+Facebook ads are a great tool for advertisers — much for the same reasons you may feel skeptical about it as a user.
 It collects data about where you live, your hobbies, interest, age, where you went to school, what event you attend, so on and so forth.

 All of this information can be extremely useful to you when creating ads.
 If you’re launching a historical romance set in Scotland, you can specifically advertise to fans of Outlander, or readers in Scotland who enjoy romance movies.
 This way, you get the best bang for your buck: you can ensure the ads you’re paying for are being seen by the people most likely to actually buy your book.

 As with Facebook, Bookbub ads are shown to readers based on interests — in this case, the authors or genres they follow on Bookbub, as well as the deals or ads they’ve previously interacted with.
 So when setting up your ads, you want to think about which other genres or authors are relevant to your book.